MDobak/go-xerrors/README.md

 ### Basic errors and stack traces

-The most important function in the package is the `xerrors.New` function.
+The most useful function in the package is the `xerrors.New` function.
 This function creates a new error based on the given message and records the stack trace at the point it was called.

 The simplest use of the `xerrors.New` function is to create a simple string-based error along with a stack trace: